 And there you have it.
 A simple, easy to make and 'effective' piece of protection for your martins.

-For years, I've worked on a number of different styles and types of predator guards to protect my martins, and each time I tried to make it simpler, but I think this one is the simplest, yet.
+For years, I've worked on a number of different styles and types of predator guards to protect my martins, and each time I tried to make it simpler.
+So far, this is the simplest while at the same time, still have it work.
 I've talked with a large number of folks that use large diameter PVC tubing and all of them say the same thing, "They work", and that's the important thing.
 The cost isn't too bad and I think just about anybody can follow the above page and make one (or more).
-Yes, I know, there are those that will say that 4" is much 'cheaper', but remember, the smaller you go, the easier it is for a large rat snake to make it up the pole and that's the last thing you want.
+Yes, I know, there are those that will say that 4" or 6" is much 'cheaper', but remember, the smaller you go, the easier it is for a large rat snake to make it up the pole and that's the last thing you want.
 In fact, by using the smaller guard, you really haven't accomplished anything.
-For even more protection, 8" tubing would be even better, but it's a lot heavier, so I settled on 6".

 How snakes climb poles of any kind.

 Snakes climb round objects like poles by 'constricting' their bodies around them and 'hitching' their way up the pole.
 Snakes can easily climb up over anything that is less than half the length of their body.
 They simply push the front half of their bodies straight up and over the obstruction.
 But if it's taller, then they have to wrap around it to hitch up the pole.
-In this case, the outside diameter of the tubing is 6 1/4".
-So, using a little math, (Pi D = C), so 6 1/4 x Pi = 19.6" circumference.
-This means the snake would use up nearly 20 inches of its body length just to wrap around the tube one time, not much left to wrap twice and hitch up.
+In this case, the outside diameter of the tubing is 8 1/4".
+So, using a little math, (Pi D = C), so 8 1/4 x Pi = 25.9" circumference.
+This means the snake would use up nearly 30 inches of its body length just to wrap around the tube one time, not much left to wrap twice and hitch up.

 However, they don't usually wrap all the way around the pipe.
 Instead, they stay on one side of the pipe and zigzag up one side, thus allowing the top part of their bodies to constrict on the pipe while pulling the lower half of their bodies up and getting a new hold to push the front half up and so on, and before too long, they are up the pole.